-- Encourages involvement of faculty in service to society and the profession.
+- Encourages involvement of faculty in service to the individual, family, community, global society, and the profession of nursing.

-- Supports the engagement of faculty and students in research, practice, and other scholarly endeavors.
+- Supports the engagement of faculty and students in evidence-based practice, research, clinical practice, and other scholarly endeavors.

 The person is a holistic being; an individual who is complex, dynamic, and cannot be reduced to the sum of his/her parts.
 Each person has values, attributes, and behaviors that are influenced by environment, culture, social norms, experiences, physical characteristics, moral and ethical constructs, and religious beliefs and practices.
 The person is viewed as a system interacting with the environment and developing relationships with others.
 The person is capable of growth and development, self-direction, change and goal directed behavior.
 Each person is diverse and unique in nature and should be recognized as such.
 Diversity may occur in, but is not limited to, race, gender, ethnicity, sexual orientation, age, socioeconomic status, religious beliefs, political beliefs, and physical abilities.
 Each person deserves respect and dignity.

 Health is a dynamic process which has variations along a wellness/illness continuum throughout the lifespan.
 Wellness is the highest functional potential for holistic well-being.
 Illness incorporates any alteration in health which produces dysfunction or a potential alteration in the individual.
 Perceptions of health are determined by society and by the person.
 Health is influenced by heredity, environment, and lifestyle.
 Individuals ultimately have the right and responsibility to make decisions and set goals concerning their health.